Zygo/bees/docs/gotchas.md

 Each time bees dedupes an extent that is referenced by a snapshot, the entire metadata page in the snapshot subvol (16KB by default) must be CoWed in btrfs.
+Since all references must be removed at the same time, this CoW operation is repeated in every snapshot containing the duplicate data.
 This can result in a substantial increase in btrfs metadata size if there are many snapshots on a filesystem.

 Normally, metadata is small (less than 1% of the filesystem) and dedupe